syncedtoblog/syncedtoblog.github.io/_posts/2023-09-25-Synced-Upgrade-Coming.md

 *artwork by [DALL-E](https://openai.com/dall-e-2)*

 ### What's in the new Synced?
-There's a few big changes that will together elevate your exploring experience.
+There's a few big changes, along with lots of little changes, that together will elevate your exploring experience.

 - **Dashboards** - You will be able to create dashboards to follow regions of interest.
 Dashboards gather marks that you and others leave in the region along with other regional updates.